SalerSimo/Sorting-Algorithm-Visualizer/README.md

 ![image](./assets/images/readme_image.png)

 ## Project Description
 The ***Sorting Algorithm Visualizer*** is a  tool designed to help users understand and visualize the workings of various sorting algorithms.
 This web-based application demonstrates the process of sorting data, making complex algorithms easier to grasp.

+The available algorithms:
+1. Bubble sort
+2. Selection sort
+3. Inserction sort
+4. Merge sort
+5. Quick sort
+6. Heap sort

 ## Installation
 1. Clone the repository: